loslosbaby/vagrant-robot-framework/README.md

 $ cd vagrant-robot-framework

 $ vagrant up
-# Starts the VM, maybe take a long time.
+# Download/configure/starts the VM.
+First time, takes 8-9 minutes on broadband.

 $ vagrant ssh
-# Log into the VM
+# Log into the VM, to do commands manually, OR:

 $ vagrant ssh -c 'pybot src/path/to/your/test'
-# Run tests
+# Run tests, OR:

 $ vagrant ssh -c 'pybot src/path/to/your/test' -- -x
-# Run tests in headless mode
+# Run tests in headless mode, OR
 ```

 ## What's Inside?